 - Make sure that the mattress doesn't touch the floor as you place it inside the carton/bag as it might damage the mattress.

 - Next secure the carton/bag with tape and label it appropriately.
 Apply the same method for all other mattresses you have at home.

-- While moving mattress onto the truck, stand it on its side and load it on to the truck with the help of a friend.
+- While moving the mattress onto the truck, stand it on its side and load it onto the truck with the help of a friend.